 The basic premise is that launching new products is inherently chaotic and uncertain, but at any given point in time, there are only a few things that truly matter.
 The book covers the path from idea to launch to product/market fit and defines a set of success metrics and how to measure them at each stage.

-It is based on my own rigorous application of bootstrapping, customer development, and lean startup techniques to my products which I blog about here.
+It is based on my rigorous application of bootstrapping, customer development, and lean startup techniques to my products which I blog about here.

 How is the book different from the blog?

-In other words, this is the workflow I would use for my next product — which incidentally I might be announcing soon.
+In other words, this is the workflow I would use for my next product — which, incidentally, I might be announcing soon.

 When will the book be published?

-The good news is that the outline has been finalized and a lot of the content is already written down.
-I also recently started running a set of “Running Lean Workshops” which has been a great way to further test and refine the content.
+The good news is that the outline has been finalized, and a lot of the content is already written down.
+I also recently started running a set of “Running Lean Workshops” which has been a great way to test further and refine the content.
 What’s left now is editing, editing, and more editing.

-More than likely I will start releasing the book piece-meal within the next 4–6 weeks.
+More than likely, I will start releasing the book piecemeal within the next 4–6 weeks.